-This program will launch in fall 2021, pending final approval.
+This program will launch in fall 2021.

 The Bachelor of Fine Arts (BFA) in Product Design at University of the Arts teaches you to create objects, services and systems that solve problems and improve lives.
 We offer a number of unique curriculum tracks that allow an unprecedented amount of freedom to shape and focus your design education in the way you imagine.
 Equipped with human-centered problem-solving techniques, Product Design students learn to untangle and solve the issues of our time.